 As the largest legacy hospital in Singapore with numerous global awards under its belt, Singapore General Hospital’s journey is one of medical excellence.
 Currently, liver transplant is one of SGH’s key services, where SGH’s Transplant programmes perform the highest number of transplants in the country.

-Established in 2005, the Liver Transplant programme brings together various specialists from the cluster including hepato-pancreato-biliary/transplant surgeons, hepatologists, infectious diseases specialists, and allied health specialists into a multi-disciplinary centre to provide holistic care for patients with liver disease and require liver transplant.
+Established in 2005, the Liver Transplant programme brings together various specialists from the cluster including hepato-pancreato-biliary/ transplant (HPB) surgeons, hepatologists, and infectious disease specialists and allied health specialists into a multi-disciplinary centre to provide holistic care for patients with liver disease and require liver transplant.

 Care is organised around the patients and their needs, where patients have the convenience of seeing their doctors in the same place.